krishpranav/krishpranav.github.io/index.md

 I'm a 9th Grade Student Interested in Hacking and i love hacking.
-I know to use all linux system and now i am using the no one hacker os BlackArchLinux I have putted few python hacking tools and some other hacking tools using various languages My Github Link https://www.github.com/krishpranav
+I know to use all linux system and now i am using the no one hacker os BlackArchLinux I have added few python hacking tools and some other hacking tools using various languages My Github Link https://www.github.com/krishpranav

 If you want to join with me on github or want to learn hacking means contact me